Pronoun Errors

 himself caught up in floor activities and

-who was usually a good student.
+usually a good student.

 neglecting his schoolwork.